Floquet engineering using pulse driving in a diamond two-level system under a large-amplitude modulation: Synchronized readout

-to interferometrically measure the difference of the phase acquisition in the Floquet modes [See Eq.~(\ref{eq:cpbasis})].
-By setting the phase of the $\pi/2$ pulse for the readout as $\phi=\frac{\pi}{2}$, the probability of detecting the NV center as $\ket{0}$ is obtained as,
+to interferometrically measure the difference of the phase acquisition in the Floquet modes [see Eq.~\eqref{eq:cpbasis}].
+Setting the phase of the readout $\pi/2$ pulse as $\phi=\frac{\pi}{2}$, the probability of detecting the quantum state as $\ket{0}$ is obtained as

-Thus, the phase accumulation is experimentally accessible by probing $P_0$.
+The phase accumulation is experimentally accessible by probing $P_0$.

-We systematically investigate $\phi_\text{acq}$ by using sequential readout technique.
-In this technique, the CP sequence is repeated at a time interval of $t_L$.
-We redefine the time origin $t$ as the timing of the first CP sequence of the sequential readout; the start time of the $m $th CP sequence ($m= 1,2,3,\cdots$) is $t_m = (m-1) t_L$.
-The time shift in the CP sequences causes a systematic AC field phase shift [Eq.~(\ref{eq:ft})] such that
+We systematically investigate $\phi_\text{acq}$ by using the synchronized readout technique.
+As shown in Fig.~\ref{fig:sync_readout}, this technique repeats the CP sequence at a time interval of $t_L$.
+We redefine the time origin $t$ as the timing of the first CP sequence of the synchronized readout; the start time of the $m $th CP sequence ($m= 1,2,3,\cdots$) is $t_m = (m-1) t_L$.
+The time shift in the CP sequences causes a systematic phase shift to the AC field [Eq.~\eqref{eq:ft}] such that